Where to Go Dancing in Austin

 Known city-wide for their chicken fried steak, Broken Spoke is a real country dance hall.
 The Spoke keeps the legends alive with traditional country music, traditional Texas two-step and traditional southern comfort food.

 Standing strong at 60+ years old, this local favorite is one of the oldest continuously running clubs in Austin.
 Although it's had many personalities throughout the years, the club often boasts a honky-tonk vibe with country musicians playing multiple nights of the week.
 Make sure to also check out the Continental Gallery, located upstairs.

 Donn's Depot is an old Missouri-Pacific train depot that was moved to Austin more than 30 years ago (the women's restroom is even a real caboose!).
 Regulars twirl to free live music six days a week that spans country and swing to funk and rock and roll.

-Located in far South Austin, Giddy Ups is a small, recently remodeled live music venue with a saloon vibe.
+Located in far South Austin, Giddy Ups is a small live music venue with a saloon vibe.
 The venue hosts live music most nights of the week, including an open-mic night on Thursdays.
 Compete in shuffleboard and washer tournaments or come out to enjoy the sunset on their cooled or heated outdoor patio all year long.

 Little Longhorn Saloon

 Packed Tuesday-Sunday evenings with two-stepping Austinites so rowdy you'll wonder who let them into the city, The Little Longhorn Saloon embraces the true meaning of honky-tonk.
 Come for free chili dogs and Chicken Sh*t Bingo on Sundays.